BASEBALL WAREHOUSE/ADVICE AND TIPS/WHAT IS A GRAND SLAM IN BASEBALL

 This puts the pitcher in peril, although a run will be pushed in if he walks the next hitter.
 More so, it puts the batter in a good position since he knows the pitcher will have to throw several pitches over the plate to prevent a walk.
 The hitter smashes a big shot over the center-field fence after the pitcher throws a ball right down the middle!
 All runners, including the batter, score, and the hitter, are credited with a grand slam and four RBIs!

-Example two: In this scenario, we’ll assume our pitcher, who appears to be off today, walked the first three hitters.
-We’re not sure why the manager hasn’t pulled him out yet!
+We're not sure why the manager hasn't pulled him out yet!
 The following batter hits a sharp line drive down the first baseline, and the ball rolls to the outfield edge.
 Our quick runner makes it around the bases and touches home before the ball can reach the catcher.
 The hitter is credited with a grand slam and four RBI!

 Does the batter have to hit the ball over the fence for a grand slam?